 What is it?

 Acupressure is a common treatment used in traditional Chinese medicine.
-It is similar to acupuncture, but does not use needles.
+It is similar to acupuncture, but uses pressure in place of needles.

-- Painful periods.
+- Menstrual cramps (dysmenorrhea).
 Receiving acupressure from a practitioner or a specific tool seems to reduce pain in women and adolescents with painful periods.
 Self-administered acupressure also seems to improve painful periods.

 - Childbirth.
-Acupressure does not seem to help initiate labor or reduce the chances of having a caesarian section (“C-section”).
+Acupressure does not seem to help initiate labor or reduce the chances of having a caesarean section (“C-section”).

 - Asthma.
 Early research shows that receiving acupressure along with regular asthma treatments seems to improve symptoms and quality of life in people with severe asthma.

-- Attention.
+- Ability to pay attention.
 Early research shows that self-administering stimulating acupressure seems to reduce sleepiness and improve alertness more than another form of acupressure, called relaxing acupressure.

-- Chronic enlargement of the airways (bronchiectasis).
+- A lung condition in which the airways become enlarged and scarred (bronchiectasis).
 Self-administered acupressure seems to improve some aspects of quality of life in people with bronchiectasis.
 But it doesn’t seem to make breathing easier or improve walking distance.

-- Nausea and vomiting related to cancer treatment.
+- Nausea and vomiting caused by cancer drug treatment.
 Research results disagree about the effectiveness of acupressure for nausea and vomiting caused by chemotherapy.
 Acupressure might help reduce nausea but not vomiting from cancer treatment.
 Also, acupressure wristbands seem to work better than no treatment, but they do not seem to work better than “placebo” wristbands.

-- Fatigue related to cancer treatment.
+- Tiredness in people treated with cancer drugs.
 Developing research shows that self-administered acupressure can decrease fatigue in cancer patients receiving chemotherapy.
 Acupressure with essential oils also seems to improve sleep and function in people being treated for cancer.

-- A lung disease called chronic obstructive pulmonary disease (COPD).
+- A lung disease that makes it harder to breathe (chronic obstructive pulmonary disease or COPD).
 There is some evidence that acupressure improves shortness of breath and depression in people with COPD.

-- Dementia.
+- Diseases, such as Alzheimer disease, that interfere with thinking (dementia).
 Early research shows that getting acupressure for 4 weeks might reduce agitation in people with dementia.

 - Fractures.
 Some clinical research shows that acupressure reduces pain and anxiety immediately after hip and wrist fractures.